Cyrillic O variants: Broad On

 Broad On, also known as Round Omega (Ѻ ѻ; italics: Ѻ ѻ) is a positional and orthographical variant of the Cyrillic O. On (ѻнъ, onŭ) is a traditional name of Cyrillic letter О; these names are still in use in the Church Slavonic alphabet.

 Broad On is used only in the Church Slavonic language.
 In its alphabet (in primers and grammar books), broad and regular shapes of О share the same position, as they are not considered different letters.
 Uppercase is typically represented by broad Ѻ, and lowercase is either regular о or dual: both broad ѻ and regular о (in the same way as Greek uppercase Σ is accompanied with two lowercases σ, ς).
 Phonetically, broad Ѻ ѻ is the same as regular О о.

+St. Olga icon at St Volodymyr's Cathedral, Kyiv.
+The letter can be seen in the inscription above her left shoulder.

 In standard Church Slavonic orthography (since the middle of the 17th century until present time), the broad shape of letter On is used instead of the regular shape of the same letter in the following cases: